 Tucker House Museum: Learn about how prominent Bermudians lived their lives on the island during the turn of the 19th century when you visit the Tucker House Museum.
 The house was built in the 1750s, but it wasn't until 1175 that the Henry Tucker (President of the Governor's Council) and his family took up residence.

 Another landmark worth visiting is Bermuda Maritime Museum.
 It is found within and located on Ireland Island North, Bermuda.
-The museum is open 9:30 am to 5:00 pm but the last admission is at 3:00 pm for the tours.
+This extensive museum features plenty of interesting exhibits including the history of the slave trade and one on the tourism industry.

-The table just below lists more information on some museums you might enjoy on the island.
+The chart below lists more information on some museums to choose from on Bermuda.

-Like learning about the history of places you visit?
-If yes, you might enjoy visiting one or two of these historical attractions during your stay.
+Do you enjoy exploring the history of foreign countries?
+If yes, you might enjoy visiting a few of these historical sites during your vacation.

 Portuguese Rock: After years of damage both by nature and vandalists who would try and carve their own initials into the rock, Portuguese Rock was removed and put on display in a museum.
 Today, a bronze casting stands in it place.